Distribution Engine

 Step 2: Select Users

 At least one user or one group is required.
-Also, you can choose to Assign only if the User is available.

 Select users for distribution engine